1842 Naval Air Squadron: Single-seat fighter squadron (1944-1945)

 Upon reaching the Far East, the squadron disembarked at RNAS Puttalam (HMS Rajaliya), Ceylon, on 8 February 1945.
 On arrival, the squadron underwent re-equipping with a new variant of Vought Corsair.
 These were the Goodyear built FG-1D variant, designated Corsair Mk IV by the Fleet Air Arm.

 In the months of April and May, the squadron took part in Operation Iceberg, focusing on assaults against the Sakishima Gunto archipelago located in the East China Sea.
 On the 4 and 9 of May, HMS Formidable came under Kamikaze attack, leading to the loss of multiple aircraft.
 HMS Formidable reached Sydney, Australia, on 31 May, after which her squadrons were disembarked at RNAS Jervis Bay (HMS Nabswick), the location of MONAB V, New South Wales, returning on 22 June.
 On 28 June, the 6th Naval Fighter Wing was officially dissolved as the Admiralty transitioned to the United States model of Carrier Air Groups.
 In this system, all squadrons assigned to a specific aircraft carrier were organised into a Carrier Air Group (CAG).
 The aircraft carrier HMS Formidable was designated to No. 2 CAG, which included 1841, 1842, and 848 Naval Air Squadrons.

 In the final weeks of the conflict, airstrikes were executed in the Tokyo region, with two pilots fortunate enough to be rescued by the US Navy's submarine after they were compelled to ditch in Owase Harbour, Japan, on 28 July.
 Following the conclusion of the Second World War, the squadron abandoned its aircraft in Australia and its personnel boarded for their journey to the United Kingdom, where the squadron was officially disbanded upon arrival on 31 October 1945.

 Royal Naval Volunteer Reserve Air Squadron

 Anti-submarine squadron

-On 28 March 1953, 1843 Naval Air Squadron reformed at RNAS Ford (HMS Peregrine), Sussex, England, as an Royal Naval Volunteer Reserve anti-submarine squadron in the Channel Air Division, under the command of Lieutenant Commander(A) R.A.
+On 28 March 1953, 1843 Naval Air Squadron reformed at RNAS Ford (HMS Peregrine), Sussex, England, as a Royal Naval Volunteer Reserve anti-submarine squadron in the Channel Air Division, under the command of Lieutenant Commander(A) R.A.
 Jameson, RNVR.
 It was essentially a renaming of 1840A Naval Air Squadron.
 The squadron shared a pool of aircraft with 1840 Naval Air Squadron.
 The RNVR squadron disbanded on 10 March 1957 under the White Paper defence cuts of that year.